junluck/jamming_/README.md

         git clone https://github.com/your-username/jammming.git
         cd jammming

-        Install Dependencies:
+### Install Dependencies:

-bash
-Copy code
         npm install

-Set Up Spotify API:
+### Set Up Spotify API:

-Go to Spotify Developer Dashboard.
+* Go to Spotify Developer Dashboard.

-Create a new app and note down your Client ID.
+* Create a new app and note down your Client ID.

-Set the Redirect URI to http://localhost:3000/ in the Spotify Dashboard.
+* Set the Redirect URI to http://localhost:3000/ in the Spotify Dashboard.

-Create a .env file in the root of your project and add:
+* Create a .env file in the root of your project and add:

 bash
 Copy code